 Classification and Scientific Name

 The definition of this fish is a small forage fish that usually belongs to the family Clupeidae.
 Clupea is the type genus of the family Clupeidae, although there are other genera.
-For example, the wolf herrings are in the genus Chirocentrus and the family Chirocentridae, although “wolf herring” can refer to either of the two subspecies.
+For example, the wolf herrings are in the genus Chirocentrus and the family Chirocentridae, although “wolf herring” can refer to either of the two species.
 The three species of the Clupea genus are the Atlantic, the Pacific, and the Araucanian herring.

 Evolution and Origins